 Where to go from here?

-If you’ve enjoyed this experience with Docker, there’s plenty of ways you can further your knowledge.
+If you’ve enjoyed this experience with Docker for Linux, there’s plenty of ways you can further your knowledge.
 The official Docker website is a goldmine of information, you can familiarise yourself with the guides or learn, in depth, about the Docker client commands and config file syntax.
 Once you’ve quenched your thirst for Docker knowledge, you can move on to exploring the world of container orchestration frameworks which work on top of container technologies, such as Docker, and help automate container deployment, scaling and management tasks.
 The frameworks you might want to read about are:

 So there you go.
 Docker is a fast and consistent way to accelerate and automate the shipping of software.
 It saves developers from having to set up multiple development environments each time they test and deploy code.
 That time can then be spent developing quality software instead.